demichelislab/NEMOcode/README.md

 the repository.
 It includes the panel design, which is currently undisclosed.

-### Do not share this repository outside the group without approval.
+### Please do not share this repository outside the group without approval.

 ## Description